dergenc/cv/index.md

 I am currently a research associate in the Computer Networks group at the Universitaet Hamburg since 2019.
 I have received my bachelor's and master's degree at the Middle East Technical University in Turkey and involved various research projects including the areas wireless networking, programmable networks, and network security.
-My current research interests are resilience in time-sensitive networks, network design and optimization, P4-programmable networks.
+My current research interests are resilience in time-sensitive networks, network optimization, and P4-programmable networks.
 I am quite into literature, philosophy, and martial arts.

 <a href="mailto:doganalp.ergenc@uni-hamburg.de"><img src="img/gmail.svg" width="20" height="20"> </a>
 <a href="https://scholar.google.com/citations?user=kC44dDsAAAAJ&hl=en"><img src="img/scholar.svg" width="20" height="20"> </a>